Ludvig Nobel: Humanitarian efforts

 Nobel was a strong humanitarian as well as a businessman, full of ideas and visions.
 He introduced profit sharing and worked actively to improve working conditions in his factories.
-His humanity and social approach was unique for the time.
-In 1885 he started a cooperative bank, sparkasse, for the workers.
-In Baku, social areas were built for the workers like dining rooms, billiard rooms, libraries and conference rooms where speeches and discussions were held.
-Near his estate, Villa Petrolea, several houses for the workers were built and a shuttle boat was offered between the city and the harbour.
+His humanity and social approach were unique for the time.
+In 1885, he started a cooperative bank, Sparkasse, for the workers.
+In Baku, social areas were built for the workers, like dining rooms, billiard rooms, libraries, and conference rooms where speeches and discussions were held.
+Near his estate, Villa Petrolea, several houses for the workers were built, and a shuttle boat was offered between the city and the harbour.
 The company donated funds to schools and ran a hospital.
-Ludvig and Robert created a large park, still existent, in the "Black City" section of Baku near Villa Petrolea.
+Ludvig and Robert created a large park, still in existence, in the "Black City" section of Baku near Villa Petrolea.